-- △ Always make a pre-start inspection BEFORE you turn on the ignition. - ⚠ In an emergency, the snowmobile engine can be stopped by activating the engine cut-out switch, pulling the tether cord cap or turning off the key. - ⚠ Throttle mechanism should be checked for free movement and return to idle position before starting engine. - △ Always engage parking brake when vehicle is not in use. - ⚠ Never run the engine in a nonventilated area and/or if vehicle is left unattended. - ⚠ Never operate the engine without belt guard securely installed or, with hood or access/side panels open or removed.
+- ▲ Always make a pre-start inspection BEFORE you turn on the ignition. - ▲ In an emergency, the snowmobile engine can be stopped by activating the engine cut-out switch, pulling the tether cord cap or turning off the ignition switch key. - ▲ Throttle mechanism should be checked for free movement and return to idle position before starting engine. - ▲ Always engage parking brake when vehicle is not in use. - ▲ Never run the engine in a nonventilated area and/or if vehicle is left unattended. - ▲ Never operate the engine without belt guard securely installed or, with hood or access/side panels open or removed.
 Never run the engine without drive belt installed.
-Running an unloaded engine such as without drive belt or with track raised, can be dangerous. - △ Electric start models only: Never charge or boost a battery while installed on snowmobile. - ▲ Ensure the path behind is clear of obstacles or bystanders before proceeding in reverse. - ▲ Do not leave your keys in the ignition switch, it is an invitation to thieves and a danger to young children. - ⚠ Raising the rear of your snowmobile while the engine is running could cause snow, ice or debris to be thrown back at an observer.
+Running an unloaded engine such as without drive belt or with track raised, can be dangerous. - ▲ Electric start models only: Never charge or boost a battery while installed on snowmobile. - ▲ Ensure the path behind is clear of obstacles or bystanders before proceeding in reverse. - ▲ Always remove the ignition key (if applicable) or the tether cord cap (DESS key) when vehicle is not in operation in order to prevent accidental engine starting, to avoid unauthorized use by children or others or theft. - ▲ Raising the rear of your snowmobile while the engine is running could cause snow, ice or debris to be thrown back at an observer.
 Never raise the rear of the vehicle while the engine is running.
 To clear or inspect the track, stop the engine, tilt the vehicle on its side and remove blockage with a piece of wood or branch.
 Never allow anyone near a rotating snowmobile track.